 Introduction

-This site was constructed for learners in n0n-formal settings - in community classess, those doing home schooling, people who want to learn to feel better informed.
+This site was constructed for learners in non-formal settings - in community classes, those undertaking home schooling, people who want to learn to feel better informed.

 The health of ecosystems and integrity of biodiversity is a critical issue for the maintenance of a habitable planet.
 So much information to absorb and so little time.
 You have to hunt down the information from multiple sources, download it if possible and then file it; and finally actually read it.
 It isn't easy and many people would just rather ignore it.
 But not everyone- some people are keen to know more and are justifiably skeptical of what the mainstream media tells us.

-This web site records documents I have read and my assessment of it.
+This web site records documents I have read and my assessments of them.
 Each review post also provides metadata about the document including a link to download the publication.
 All publications were available at the time of writing and could be downloaded free of charge from their various web site sources.

 My criteria for selecting publications to review